chef/chef-web-docs/themes/docs-new/layouts/shortcodes/knife_common_windoquotes.md

-When running knife in Microsoft Windows, a string may be interpreted as a wildcard pattern when quotes are not present in the command.
+When running knife in Windows, a string may be interpreted as a wildcard pattern when quotes are not present in the command.
 The number of quotes to use depends on the shell from which the command is being run.